 The Library may record aggregated data (stripped of identifying characteristics) on website and resource usage in order to improve website usability and collection relevance.

-All patrons will be required to sign onto internet access terminals using name, RedID and a PIN (Personal Password).
+All SDSU affiliated patrons will be required to sign onto internet access terminals using their SDSUid.
 This is necessary to identify SDSU affiliates from community users and is done solely to be in compliance with legal contracts.
 All public community members will be eligible to create accounts using some form of government issued photo identification.